 The Attorney You Choose Makes a Difference

 If you believe your loved one died due to neglect or abuse, you need a lawyer on your side.
 Investigating a nursing home wrongful death claim in Oregon requires reconstruction of the events that caused the wrongful death.
-At Pickett Dummigan McCall, our team will thoroughly review the facility’s history of violating state and federal law and deficiencies in their training program.
+At Pickett Dummigan Weingart, our team will thoroughly review the facility’s history of violating state and federal law and deficiencies in their training program.